ErsentCelline/Unity_Resources_Data_Generator/README.md

 ## Usage
 1. Place resources (e.g., textures, fonts) in the `Resources` folder.
-2. Call `ResourcesHelper.GenerateCode()` via the Unity menu or configure for automatic execution.
-3. The generated `ResourcesData.cs` file will appear in `_App/Scripts/Data`.
+2. The generated `ResourcesData.cs` file will appear in `_App/Scripts/Data`.
-4. Use the `ResourcesData` class to access resources, e.g., `ResourcesData.Test_0.Data.Visual.Circle`.
+3. Use the `ResourcesData` class to access resources, e.g., `ResourcesData.Test_0.Data.Visual.Circle`.

 ## Notes
 - Only resource types compatible with `Resources.Load` are supported.